austinfreenet/afn-docs/afn_genesis_drive.md

 That seems to work.
 Let's try to boot it using a VM.
 Here's [instructions on how to get VirtualBox to boot from a real USB drive](https://askubuntu.com/a/693729).

 Maybe [this is the next step](https://clonezilla.org/advanced/customized-clonezilla-live.php)?

+## 2019-4-23

+We also need to figure out how to host the images on the Clonezilla Live USB drive.
+It looks like we need to [create a second partition on the USB drive](https://drbl.org/faq/fine-print.php?path=./2_System/120_image_repository_on_same_usb_stick.faq#120_image_repository_on_same_usb_stick.faq).
+Ok, I used gparted to shrink the clonezilla live partition and add a "disk images" partition.
+Let's try to clone our Win10 virtualbox install.

+So it looks like I can boot from the clonezilla USB disk in EFI mode but not if I don't have that checked.
+Is it because my live partition is NTFS instead of fat32?
+Looks like this is only an issue in VirtualBox since John can boot this fine on a host.
+So I can boot John's sample live USB if I use the method above and I use an IDE controller instead of SATA.
+Let's see if it's the NTFS vs fat32 thing.
+That seems to do it!
+Now I have a drive with one fat32 parition with clonezilla live and one NTFS partition for disk images.

+Now let's add an IDE controller to our Win10 guest and boot into clonezilla live.
+Ok so I'm now cloning my Win10 guest as a test.

+Here's the command to run directly next time:

+    /usr/sbin/ocs-sr -q2 -c -j2 -z1 -i 4096 -sfsck -senc -p choose savedisk win10_2019-04-23-09-img sdb

+So I've gone through the [customize docs](https://clonezilla.org/advanced/customized-clonezilla-live.php).
+Let's load that zip on the USB and see what it does.
+I think I killed the guest VM too soon.
+Nothing was persisted on the partimag partition.